G-nom-Project/g-nom-project.github.io/docs/user-guide/browser.md

 ![Genome Browser](../assets/screenshots/gnom_browser.png){ align=center }
+/// caption
+Example screenshot of the genome browser with one annotation loaded
+///

 G-nom integrates a fully featured genome browser powered by [JBrowse2](https://jbrowse.org/jb2/).
 G-nom automatically generates track configs for all genomic annotations and mappings uploaded for a given assembly.
 Tracks use the names provided on [import](./import.md).
 G-nom also generates [tabix](https://www.htslib.org/doc/tabix.html) indices automatically, enabling full-text search of annotation and mapping feature i.e. by their feature IDs.